This course is obligatory for students of the master’s programme Industrial Ecology.

 Your final grade is a weighted average of results obtained for:

 2. assignments for part 1 and part 2

-Please note that both the average score of the assignments and the score of the exam need to be 5.5 or higher in order to pass the overall course!
+Please note that the score of the assignments and the score of the exam need to be 5.5 or higher in order to pass the overall course!